viswanathanganesh24/Redbird.me/README.md

 # redbirD.Me 🐦💬

 `redbirD.Me` is a Python-based chatting application developed using **PyQt5** that allows users to connect with friends through a simple, intuitive GUI.
-This school project, built by students of Chennai Public School, showcases secure registration and login, friend requests, and real-time chat capabilities via socket programming.
+This school project, built by me and my team showcases secure registration and login, friend requests, and real-time chat capabilities via socket programming.

 ## 🚀 Features